-Topics address current events, skills, knowledges, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
-Study of basic gross human anatomy applicable to the study of Surgical Technology.
-Special emphasis focuses on disease process and clinical circumstances.
-Specific surgical procedures and those interactions that are uniquely applicable to the role of the Surgical Technician are incorporated into the course content.
+Topics address recently identified current events, skills, knowledges, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+(Seminar)

-SRGT 1509 PERI-OPERATIVE CONCEPTS AND TECHNIQUE
+SRGT 1509 FUNDAMENTALS OF PERIOPERATIVE CONCEPTS AND TECHNIQUES

-Prerequisites: READ 0302 (R2); ENGL 0302 (W3); MATH 0303 (M2); and admission to the Surgical Technology program.
+Prerequisites: READ 0302; ENGL 0302; MATH 0303; and admission to the Surgical Technology program.